-It is well known that when limited resources are wasted, work is duplicated without a need, those in charge of carrying out public works renounce their responsibilities, and it would be very difficult to hold anyone accountable as a result of implementing and carrying out projects and schemes through a body or Board that the law did not authorise, citizens' fundamental rights are jeopardised.23 Regardless of whether they are controlled by a board or autonomous semi-autonomous entities, Article 9 of the Constitution requires that national wealth and resources be effectively secured.
+It is well known that when limited resources are wasted, work is duplicated without a need, those in charge of carrying out public works renounce their responsibilities, and it would be very difficult to hold anyone accountable as a result of implementing and carrying out projects and schemes through a body or that the law did not authorise, citizens' fundamental rights are jeopardised.25 Regardless of whether they are controlled by a board or autonomous semi-autonomous entities.
+Article 9 Constitution requires that national wealth and resources be effectively secured.
 An illegal or unconstitutional act cannot be made constitutional over time or give anyone the right to benefit from it.
 This is another important point to remember.
 The Constitution's mission is, in reality, supreme, thus it goes without saying that any legislative document or Order that is found to be in contravention of a provision of the Constitution will not be allowed to be in effect.
 When assessing the validity of a legislative act or an order under its judicial review authority, this Court may consider both the authority's competence and the legal requirements themselves.
 Laws that infringe upon fundamental rights are, in accordance with Article 8 of the Constitution, declared unlawful "to the extent of such inconsistency" and are subsequently made ineffective or inoperative to the same extent.
-Following the swearing-in to support and defend the
+Following the swearing-in to support and defend the Constitution, it is the bound duty of this individual to do so when an Act or Order is unconstitutional or violates fundamental or constitutional rights.

-&lt;sup>23Manning, Robert.
+25Manning, Robert.
 "Visitor experience and resource protection: A framework for managing the carrying capacity of National Parks."
 Journal of Park & Recreation Administration 19, no. 1 (2001).